Vegas circus shows

 It's ideal to arrive at least half an hour before the show to ensure a smooth experience.
 We recommend reaching the venue at least an hour prior, to grab a meal and explore the property.

-For Cirque du Soleil shows in Las Vegas, both casual and formal attire are acceptable.
+Both casual and formal attire are acceptable.
 However, many consider the atmosphere of the hosting hotel when choosing the outfit.

 All Vegas shows typically run between 60-90 minutes, without intermission.